Please upgrade your browser. Certain features in this website are not compatible with your current version.

 22nd Sep 2021

-As a Charity based in North London, it was fantastic to have the leader of the Labour Party down to see what we were up to during our summer Academy Camps back in August, and to speak with some of our young academy members.
+As a charity based in North London, it was fantastic to have the leader of the Labour Party down to see what we were up to during our summer Academy Camps back in August, and to speak with some of our young academy members.

-Kier Starmer is football obsessed: a life-long Arsenal fan still playing five-aside with his friends every Sunday.
+Keir Starmer is football obsessed: a life-long Arsenal fan still playing five-aside with his friends every Sunday.
 Whilst he may *just* miss out on getting into the Bloomsbury Academy, though there is no doubting his left-footed prowess, his active participation in the sport is emphatic of football’s impact on our physical and mental wellbeing.
 Exactly why it’s one of the four pillars of our organisation and is why, amongst many things, it was so great to spend some time with Kier at our Academy Summer camp at Acland Burghley School.

 For a few years now Bloomsbury Football has run holiday camps where we deliver day-long football sessions for the duration of school holidays, throughout the year, for children aged 3-16.
 Our camps take place at a number of schools and community facilities in North and Central London.